csirtgadgets/cifsdk-v2/README.md

 # Installation
 # WARNING
-**Before you begin, be careful when installing this on a CIF Server.
-This WILL OVERWRITE the p5-cif-sdk bin/cif command on the server.***
+**Before you begin, be careful when installing this on a CIF Server Instance.
+This WILL OVERWRITE the p5-cif-sdk bin/cif command on the server.
+This SDK is meant to be used as a client interacting with a REMOTE CIF Instance.**

 ## Ubuntu
   ```bash